Kat Hernández is a Cuban-American performance artist, young emerging choreographer and dance graduate from California Institute of the Arts [CalArts].

 [spanglish for stay playing]

-I play with non-chronological scores and fragmented choreography, I marry minimalism and athleticism, I propose conceptual "games" that lead my performers and I into sacred spaces and I do my best to respect their autonomy.
+Then I play with non-chronological scores, contact improvisation and fragmented choreography, I marry minimalism and athleticism, I propose conceptual "games" that lead my performers and I into sacred spaces and I do my best to respect their autonomy.

-I almost always play in airy soundscapes composed by electronic sound artists, assemble a creative team to build parallel worlds and like to build safe playgrounds for performers and collaborators to experiment in.
+I almost always play in airy soundscapes composed by electronic sound artists, assemble a creative team to build parallel worlds and like to build safe creative grounds for performers and collaborators to experiment in.

 The work reveals itself throughout creation and is informed by concepts of phenomenology and dance making practices.
-My works usually take on the life of a multimedia dance theater performance often described as “an ethereal reflection of the human existence” and are experiences that blur between performance and task.
+They tend to take on the life of a multimedia dance theater performance often described as “an ethereal reflection of the human existence” and are experiences that blur between performance and task.
 Despite a playful process, however, the final tone is usually inky!

-Other times, they are installation based or site-specific.
+Other times, the works are installation based or site-specific.

-During creation, we document the process via experimental photoshoots and video art where an interest in fashion and design influence the work (see Instagram).
+During creation, we document via experiential photoshoots and video art where an interest in fashion and design influence the work.